Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 As this was happening, WWI also provided numerous examples of armies using motorcycles.

-The Triumph Model H was widely seen as the first modern motorcycle and approximately thirty thousand were supplied.
+The Triumph Model H was widely considered the first modern motorcycle, and approximately thirty thousand were supplied.

 Bicycles were also used extensively by all parties.